 For example, let’s say your park has 50 homes.
 If you raise the rents by just $10 a month, your total increase in income is $500 a month, or $6,000 a year.
 Meanwhile, a landlord with a single-family home with the same price increase only gets another $120 a year!

 This applies to everything, from the overall net worth of the park to its reputation.
 If you manage it actively instead of just trying to “rake in passive income,” you may be able to retire and live well off the income from just one park!

+Collaboration between park owners, residents, local authorities, and housing organizations is essential to overcome these challenges and ensure the sustainability of mobile home communities.
 But those who have successfully owned and managed these properties will tell you that it’s worth it, and this industry is a cash cow for those willing to take on the unique challenges it brings.
 Good luck!